tanim0la/cairo-tutorial/content/cairo-integers.md

         }
     }
 }

 ```

 Remove the automatically created tests and add the following code below.
-Note the `#[should_panic]` macro above the function specifies the test passes if the execution panics.
+Note that the `#[should_panic]` macro above the function specifies the test passes if the execution panics.

 ```rust
 use snforge_std::{ContractClassTrait, DeclareResultTrait, declare};